Types of Aid - Scholarships

 - Additional allowances for books and fees ($1,200 yearly)

-- Monthly living allowances ($400+ monthly) for each school year -- this allowance is also available to all non-scholarship cadets enrolled in the Army ROTC Advanced Course (3rd and 4th years)
+- Monthly living allowances ($400+ monthly) for each school year — this allowance is also available to all non-scholarship cadets enrolled in the Army ROTC Advanced Course (third and fourth years)

 - Be a U.S. citizen